CarlosFaccelli26/Bread-Butter-Milestone/README.md

    ![Check Errors4](static/images/screenshots/add_sandwich_check4.png)
    ![Check Errors5](static/images/screenshots/add_sandwich_check5.png)
    ![Check Error6](static/images/screenshots/add_sandwich_check6.png)
    All these images test how each input will behave if the input has not been filled.
-All field must be filled to submit the form and the sandwich will be added.
+All field must be filled to submit the form properly and be able to add the sandwich.
    ![Sandwich Added](static/images/screenshots/sandwich_added.png)
-   If all the fields are filled and show no errors the form will redirect the user to the main page and show a message wich contain the text describing that the sandwich has been added.
+   If all the fields are filled properly without errors, the form will redirect the user to the main page and show a message saying the sandwich was added correctly.
 5. Edit Sandwich:
    - ![Edit Sandwich Template](static/images/screenshots/edit_sandwich_template.png)
    ![Edit Sandwich Template1](static/images/screenshots/edit_sandwich_form.png)
-   Edit sandwich template will have a form same layout of add sandwich template.
-With the diffrerence of all the fills will be populated with the data that was used to add the sandwich, so the user won't waste time filling up all the fields again and then submit the form.
+   As we can see in the picture, the edit sandwich template will have a form with the same layout of add sandwich template.
+The main difference between this templates is that all the fills will be populated with the data that was used to add the sandwich, so the user won't waste time filling up all the fields again.
+Once the user edit the form he just need to submited again.
    ![Edit Sandwich Success](static/images/screenshots/sandwich_updated_message.png)
-   Once the user has updated the sandwich the form will redirect the user to the sandwich tempalte with a message with a text describing the action that the user has realized.
+   Once the user has updated the sandwich, the form will redirect the user to the sandwich template with a message reminding him the action he already did.
 6. Individual Sandwich:
    - ![Sandwich Template](static/images/screenshots/individual_sandwich.png)
    Sandwich template will display a single sandwich with all the details of the sandwich.
 In these case the sandwich was created by the same user.
 This is because there is two buttons which give two different actions.
-One is to update the sandwich the other to delete it.
-Only to the user that has created the sandwich will appear the two buttons.
+One is to update the sandwich meanwhile, the other button is to delete it.
+Pretty important to say that only for the author of the sandwich will appear the two buttons.
    ![Sandwich Template1](static/images/screenshots/individual_sandwich1.png)
-   As we can see in the page the two buttons doesn't appear, that is because the user didn't create the sandwich, for these reason user can't edit or delete the sandwich.
+   In the avobe picture we can see how in the page the two buttons doesn't appear, that is because the user didn't create the sandwich, for these reason user can't edit or delete the sandwich.
 If user type the route to edit or delete the sandwich the page will show an error [403](https://en.wikipedia.org/wiki/HTTP_403) customize.
-Next will be attached the screenshot will describe these error.
+The below picture show this error.
    ![Error Handler](static/images/screenshots/error_handler.png)
-   As we can see if the user try to delete or update a sandwich that the user hasn't created the page will show the error with a link to go back to the main page.
+   As we can see if the user try to delete or update a sandwich that the user hasn't created, the page will show the error with a link to go back to the main page.
 7. Search From:
    - ![Check Search Form](static/images/screenshots/check_search_input.png)
-   Search form is located on the main page at the bottom of the page, below the navbar.
+   Search form is located on the top of the main page, just below the navbar.
 If user doesn't fill the input the form won't be submitted.
    ![Fail Results](static/images/screenshots/search_result_fail.png)
-   If user filled the form and submit it but the webiste doent't find the sandwich that the user is looking for the page will show a massage describing the there is no results for that search.
+   However, If the user filled the form and submit it but, the webiste doent't find the sandwich that the user is looking for, the page will show a message describing that there are not results for that search.
    ![Show Results](static/images/screenshots/show_search_results.png)
-   If user fill the input and the website has the sandwich that the user is looking for the website will display the sandwich bellow the carousel on the main page.
+   If user fill the input and the website has the sandwich that the user is looking for, the website will display the sandwich bellow the carousel on the main page.
 8. Delete Sandwich:
    - ![Modal](static/images/screenshots/modal_popup.png)
-   If user wants to delete the sandwich, if the user was the creator of the sandwich will be able to see two buttons, one for update and the other to delete.
-If user clicks on delete button a modal will popup with two buttons and a text asking the user if the user is sure about deleting the sandwich.
+   If the user wants to delete his own sandwich, he will be able to do it.
+However, before that, the user will see two buttons, one for , and the other one to delete.
+If user clicks on delete button a modal will pop up with two buttons and a text asking the user if he is sure about deleting the sandwich.
 The buttons will have the actions of delete the sandwich or close the modal.
    ![Delete Success](static/images/screenshots/sandwich_deleted.png)
-   If the user deletes the sandwich user will be redirect to the main page with a flash message describing the action the the user has just make.
+   If the user deletes the sandwich, he will be redirect to the main page with a flash message describing the action the the user already made.
 9. Limiting Acces:
    - ![Info Message](static/images/screenshots/login_message_info.png)
    If user is not currently logged in and try to access any page or functionality that require to be logged in, the user will be redirect to the login page with a message asking the user to login to gain access to the page.
 10. All sandwiches:
    - ![All Sandwiches](static/images/screenshots/all_sandwiches.png)
    ![All Sandwiches 1](static/images/screenshots/all_sandwiches1.png)
-   As we can see all sandwiches template will consist in display all sandwiches.
+   As we can see in the pictures, "all sandwiches" template will consist in a display of all the sandwiches that have been created by different ussers.
 The leyout will be two columns.
-Max quantity of sandwiches per page was set to 10 sandwiches in case that there is more than 10 sandwiches we'll have links for pagination which allow the user to keep seeing more sandwiches.
-Each card title will be a link to see that specific sandwich.
+It is important to say that the Max quantity of sandwiches per page was set on 10 sandwiches so, just in case  there are more than 10 sandwiches, we will have links for pagination which allow the user to keep seeing more sandwiches.
+Each card title will be a link to see the specific sandwich.
    ![Pagination](static/images/screenshots/all_sandwiches_pagination.png)
-   Here we see the pagination which lead us to the second page where we find one sandwich due in the previous page were displayed 10 sandwiches.
+   Here we can see the pagination which lead us to the second page where we find one sandwich due in the previous page were displayed 10 sandwiches.

 # Deployment
 Project was stored on [GitHub](https://github.com/) and deployed on [Heroku](https://www.heroku.com/).
 This change due the previous milestone project is due [GitHub](https://github.com/) does not support backend code however [Heroku](https://www.heroku.com/) it allows to deploy code base on backend.